 Substances also are used as a means to assist with weight control.
 Prescription medication, illicit drugs and over the counter medication are all abused in an attempt to maintain a low weight or suppress appetites.
 Stimulants, like those used to treat ADHD or Attention Deficit/Hyperactivity Disorder, are appetite suppressants and are often readily available to teenagers.
 Laxatives and diets pills as well as illegal drugs like cocaine all can be used as a way to further the disordered behaviors.
 These behaviors may require a specific addiction treatment facility for adolescents with Eating Disorders.

 It is important to do away with the concept of Eating Disorders as a weight loss tool or a bad habit, and to handle their treatment with the same delicacy and seriousness that the illness itself presents.
 If you suspect your child of struggling with an Eating Disorder or Substance Abuse it is important to seek out experienced and trained clinical professionals.
 Eating Disorders can put someone at a much higher risk for a co-occurring illness.
 Getting help can reduce that potential.
-If you are looking for a rehabilitation or addiction treatment center for your teen in Denver, CO or Boulder, CO, contact us.
 The sooner an individual seeks treatment that is tailored to his or her needs the better.

 Starting the conversation is the best first step.
 We are here to help in any way possible.